User Privacy in Southworth Library

-It is the policy of the Library that the privacy of all users shall be respected in compliance with federal and state laws and professional standards.
+The privacy of all users of Southworth Library shall be respected in compliance with federal and state laws and professional standards.
 The Library will not reveal the identities of individual users or reveal what information sources or services they consult.
 This policy applies to all resources regardless of their format or means of delivery as well as to all services offered by the Library.

 To aid understanding of the use or value of resources and services the Library may aggregate and retain user data for a reasonable period of time.
 It will, however, neither collect nor retain information identifying individuals except during the period when and only for the purpose that such record is necessary to furnish a specific service (for example, loaning a book, ordering a report, recording user service preferences, or for internal service evaluation).
 Data on individuals will not be shared with third parties unless if required by law.

-For examples of how this policy applies to specific services or programs, please refer to the Practice Guidelines that follow.
+For examples of how privacy standards apply to specific services or programs, please refer to the Practice Guidelines that follow.

-Collection Development and Resource Management Comments, purchase recommendations, gifts-in-kind, and special requests from users make an important contribution to building and shaping the Library's collections.
+Collection Development and Resource Management: comments, purchase recommendations, gifts-in-kind, and special requests from patrons make an important contribution in building and shaping the Library's collections.
 Purchase, transfer, and related collection management requests linked to individual users -- or even group of users (e.g., the Humanities Department) -- are deemed confidential reader information and not shared outside the Library.
-Within the Library, user names are temporarily attached to internal records and shared among relevant staff to facilitate notification of Library actions and follow-through.
+Within the Library, usernames are temporarily attached to internal records and shared among relevant staff to facilitate notification of Library actions and follow-through.

-Public Access Digital Systems The Library's access systems (e.g., SLEUTH, the Library's website, and discovery tools like EBSCO Discovery Service maintained by the Library) frequently track or "log" the actions performed by users of those systems.
+Public Access Digital Systems: the Library's access systems (e.g., ROOsearch, the Library's website, and discovery tools like EBSCO Discovery Service maintained by the Library) frequently track or "log" the actions performed by users of those systems.
 Information from transaction logs may be aggregated for reporting on types of use and use of materials.
-For this purpose, information regarding individual identities or the source of the transaction will be not be collected.
+For this purpose, information regarding individual identities or the source of the transaction will not be collected.